 What is the least amount of time for all four to walk through the tunnel?

-If Aiden and Isaac walk through the tunnel together it will take 9 minutes, If Aiden then walks the torch back through the tunnel a total of 16 minutes will have passed.
+If Rachel and Lily walk through the tunnel together it will take 7 minutes, If Rachel then walks the torch back through the tunnel a total of 12 minutes will have passed.
 Continue till all four are at the other end of the tunnel.

 How did you use this starter?
 Can you suggest